-Mung beans are native to India and have been cultivated for thousands of years as a delicious source of nutrition.
-Today, they are most popularly known for their wonderful "bean sprouts."
-Whole mung beans have a slightly sweet, nutty flavor and can be cooked on the stovetop like common beans.
+Mung beans, also known as mash or moong beans, are a food native to India and have been cultivated for thousands of years as a delicious source of nutrition.
+Today, they are most popularly known for their wonderful bean sprouts.
+Whole mung beans have a slightly sweet, nutty flavor and can be cooked on the stovetop like other dried beans.

 To Your Good Health

 As a continued commitment to the quality of the products we make and sell, all

 of Bob’s Red Mill products are certified Kosher by OK Kosher Certification